Mourice05/The-Fellowship-of-the-Code-2026/README.md

 An App that tracks our Inventory, calculates shopping lists, warns of us nearby threats, shows us markets on a map and lets us note down our tasks.

 Why we build it:
-To stop buying duplicate bread, stop walking into orc camps and to make sure Sam always knows what's left to cook with.
+To stop buying duplicate resources, stop walking into orc camps and to make sure Sam always knows what's left to cook with.
 Its to improve current and future adventuring situations and keeping the Fellowship coordinated without having to shout across the wilderness.

 Rules of our Journey: